 The veteran coach owned a resume packed with success at the collegiate, junior hockey, professional and international levels.
 Throughout his coaching career, Jackson's teams had been successful both on and off the ice and the hope was that he could deliver those same qualities at Notre Dame.

-During Jackson's tenure, his teams have made six trips to the NCAA Tournament (2006-09, 2010-11 and 2012-14), advancing to the Frozen Four twice, playing in the 2008 title game and the 2011 semifinals.
+During Jackson's tenure, his teams have made six trips to the NCAA Tournament (2006-09, 2010-11 and 2012-14), advancing to the Frozen Four twice, playing in the 2008 title game and the 2011 national semifinals.

-Since his second season at Notre Dame (2006-07), Jackson's program is among the top programs in the nation in wins and winning percentage, going 195-106-31 (.634) over the eight-year span.
+Since his second season at Notre Dame (2006-07), Jackson's program has been among the top programs in the nation in wins and winning percentage, going 213-125-36 (.618) over the nine-year span.

 Jackson's success on the ice also has had a major impact off the ice for the Irish.
 With the wins came a commitment from the University that led to the new home of Irish hockey - The Compton Family Ice Arena - one of the finest college hockey facilities in the nation.
 The new venue opened for business on Oct.
 21, 2011.